Ubuntu VM Installation¶

 Tip

 The above Vagrantfile installs Python packages as root.
-That is not the recommended best practice and is used primarily because we’re setting up a single-purpose VM.
+That differs from the recommended best practice and is used primarily because we’re setting up a single-purpose VM.

 Execute vagrant up and wait for the installation to complete.
-If you’re using VMware Workstation or Fusion you MUST specify the –provider argument in vagrant up command when you’re creating the VM (but not on subsequent starts).
+If you’re using VMware Workstation or Fusion, specify the –provider argument in the vagrant up command when creating the VM (but not on subsequent starts).

 Log into the virtual machine with vagrant ssh and test the installation with netlab test

-Create a Ubuntu 20.04 virtual machine within your virtualization environment (you’ll find plenty of tutorials on the Internet)
+Create an Ubuntu 22.04 or Ubuntu 24.04 virtual machine within your virtualization environment (you’ll find plenty of online tutorials).
+If needed, enable nested virtualization.

 Log into the virtual machine